Well this is exciting!

 Recording your progress keeps you on schedule, but making your progress public keeps you motivated.

 What if the words you write – the words you’re planning to write ANYWAY – could do more than pave the way to a novel?
 What if they meant that a girl with no previous access to schooling gets a proper education?
-That’s what your words could achieve when you join the Mighty Pens.
+Or that underprivileged kids could get books for their school or local library?
+It's not so far-fetched.

 NaNo is essentially one big writing sprint.
-And just like runners get sponsored for races, you can get sponsored for writing!
-Your friends, family, colleagues, teachers, neighbors, social media followers, and anyone else you have any connection to, can pledge to donate money when you hit your word goals.
+And just like runners get sponsored for races, you could get sponsored for writing!
+Your friends, family, colleagues, teachers, neighbors, social media followers, and anyone else you have any connection to, could pledge to donate money when you hit your word goals.

 Words have power.
 Use your power – and your passion – to help others.